-Check to see if the water is slow to drain from the pot wash sink as this may indicate that the grease trap requires a service or this a blockage or restriction in the pipework from the pot wash or after the grease trap.
+Check to see if the water is slow to drain from the pot wash sink as this may indicate that the grease trap requires a service, or this could be a blockage or restriction in the pipework from the pot wash or after the grease trap.

 Toilets and Wash Hand Basins

-Run water in a similar way to test the wastewater discharge from toilets, wash hand basins and other wash up areas in the building.
-This will help identify if there is any restriction in blockages in your wastewater drainage system and prime it for re-opening.
+Run water in a similar way to step one to test the wastewater discharge from toilets, wash hand basins and other wash-up areas in the building.
+This will help identify if there are any restrictions in blockages in your wastewater drainage system and prime it for re-opening.